 These Miso Glazed Sweet Potatoes are inspired by the True Food Kitchen Ancient Grains bowl.
 These are easy to make, are sweet, salty, tangy and with a kick of heat.
 Bonus that my version is oil-free!

-A couple of weeks ago for my husband and I’s 12th anniversary we went to the restaurant, True Food Kitchen.
+Recently visited the restaurant, True Food Kitchen.
 I posted about it on both my Facebook page and Instagram account.
 Apparently, many of you are fans of that restaurant.
-Well, we became huge fans that day, too.
 My favorite dish was their Ancient Grains bowl, in particular, the Miso Glazed Sweet Potatoes in the bowl.
 Everything was good in it, but it was all pretty standard stuff…. turmeric, charred onion, snow pea, grilled portobello, avocado and hemp seeds.
 The star was clearly the sweet potatoes because it was an actual recipe in itself.

 Let me describe to you the taste if you haven’t tried them yet from the restaurant.
 They are super soft sweet potatoes coated in a thick sweet, salty, tangy and spicy glaze.
 Honestly, the kick of heat that hits your mouth after a couple of seconds was the most delicious and pleasant surprise.
 To me, that spicy kick was the most crucial part of the glaze because it balanced out the salty and sweet bite.

 Soooo, let’s make these amazing Miso Glazed Sweet Potatoes, shall we?
 First, roast those babies at 415 degrees for 15 minutes, give them a toss and roast for 15 more minutes until golden brown and cooked through, but not mushy.

 While the sweet potatoes are roasting, make the AWESOME miso glaze.